Co-Production of Knowledge Grant Overview

 Co-Production of Knowledge Grant

 Announced in fall 2024, this grant program is not limited to climate-based co-production projects.
 Additionally, the needs of the community partner were further centered, funds were directly awarded to the community organization, and the Columbia affiliate served in an affiliate role.
 In the inaugural year of the grant, the focus was on the process of co-producing knowledge, rather than any products resulting from the collaboration.
+See the call for applications for more details.

 Funded by the Mellon Foundation.